Rafflafressia/Star-Inventory-Logistics/README.md

 Show the user dashboard.
 View assigned products, manage sales.
 Conclusion
-Recap of key features and functionality.
 Importance of role-based access control in system security.

 # Product Management System

-This project is a Product Management System that allows managers to manage products and users, and users to view and sell products.
+This project is a Inventory and Product Management System that allows managers to manage products and users, and users to view and sell products.

 ## Features